 Ground Connections builds relationships with diverse partners to advance the innovative integration of DMC resources in curricular, co-curricular and civic activities.

-Centering students from all disciplines and backgrounds in all of our work, we support courses and provide a wide range of learning opportunities in the Design Studio, Fabrication Studio, Groundworks and Gallery.
+Centering students from all disciplines and backgrounds in all of our work, we support courses and provide a wide range of learning opportunities in the Fabrication Studio, Design Lab 1, Groundworks and Gallery.
 Our services include consultation, mentoring, instruction and project management, especially for projects that use multiple DMC resources.
 Our programmatic offerings include public events, grants, fellowships and special projects.

 To address our immediate and critical responsibility to promote climate and social justice, we engage, empower and learn from constituents, including those who might not otherwise find their way to the DMC; and we work to carry DMC resources into communities where they might not otherwise find their way.